trevor-dsilva/Vampish/README.md

- Survivor like game where I can introduce mechanics as I want to learn how to make them Currently pathfinding, flocking, UI and Levelling are major implementations.
+ Survivor like game where I can introduce mechanics as I want to learn how to make them Currently pathfinding, flocking, UI including a rotating minimap and Levelling are major implementations.
 Different weapon systems are working

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/fc000232-dcd7-469b-b5b5-32a23a6caf66" />